arungudelli/arungudelli/content/tutorial/oracle/drop-columns-or-delete-columns-in-oracle-table-query/index.md

 +++
 title="Drop Columns Or Delete Columns In Oracle Table Query" summary="To delete columns in Oracle use ALTER TABLE...DROP COLUMN statement query.
-Dropping columns in oracle can be done in 2 ways Logical Delete, Physical Delete." keywords="drop column in oracle table,delete column in oracle table,drop column query in oracle,oracle" type='post' date='2019-11-10T18:03:05+0000' lastmod='2019-11-10T18:03:05+0000'
+Dropping columns in oracle can be done in 2 ways Logical Delete, Physical Delete." keywords=["drop column in oracle table,delete column in oracle table,drop column query in oracle,oracle" ] type='post' date='2019-11-10T18:03:05+0000' lastmod='2019-11-10T18:03:05+0000'